Jean-Louis Baghio'o

-Victor Jean-Louis (21 December 1910 – 20 December 1994), known by the pseudonym Jean-Louis Baghio'o, was a French writer.
-He was born on 21 December 1910 at Fort-de-France (Martinique) to a family settled at Sainte-Anne (Guadeloupe), and died in Paris on December 20, 1994.
+Victor Jean-Louis (21 December 1910 – 20 December 1994), known by the pen-name Jean-Louis Baghio'o, was a French engineer and writer.
+He was born on 21 December 1910 at Fort-de-France (Martinique) and died in Paris on December 20, 1994.

+Victor Jean-Louis's father, Henri Jean-Louis (born in 1874 in Guadeloupe, where he died in 1958), had already used the same pen-name, Jean-Louis Baghio'o.

 Life

 The son of Henri Jean-Louis (called Baghio'o, author of La Bible africaine and the first Black magistrate in the French West Indies) and of Fernande de Virel, a gifted violinist, Victor Jean-Louis was sent to France for his studies along with his older brother Edward, as early as 1923.
 Having graduated from the Institut électrotechnique of Grenoble in 1930, the young engineer went to Egypt to participate in the construction of hydroelectric dams before redirecting his career towards sound-recording for the radio and the cinema.

 Between 1939 and 1945 he was an officer in the French Army.
 Captured by the Germans he managed to flee to Switzerland before joining the Résistance with Robert Desnos, Léon-Gontran Damas and Marguerite Duras and participating, as the technical assistant in Pierre Schaeffer's Studio d'Essai, in the "liberation of the waves" in Paris.

 After the war he was nominated technical director of the Overseas Broadcasting Service with the French Radio Broadcasting (Radio-diffusion française).
 In this capacity Jean-Louis Baghio'o protested violently against the racism of some of his colleagues and against what he called "la coloniaiserie" (a pun combining the words "colonialism" and "stupidity").
 He also began writing his first literary texts and published the tale of Issandre le mulâtre.
 From 1951 to 1954 he returned, for the first time since his departure in 1923, to the Antilles to stay with his ailing father.
 During this period he settled with his wife and five children at Gourbeyre in Guadeloupe.
 There he taught mathematics at the Collège technique Saint-Jean-Bosco on the slopes of the Soufrière volcano.
 He also gave literary form to his rediscovery of the West Indies in a publication gathering some of his father's and some of his own poems (Les Jeux du soleil) and in sketches of what was going to become his masterpiece, the novel Le Flamboyant à fleurs bleues (The Blue Flame-Tree), a lusty saga of the O'Os of Guadeloupe and a ferocious satire of colonialism, crowned with the literary award Prix des Caraïbes.